-Council is concerned with the distribution of property taxes for classes where provincial capping has been legislated.
-Provincial tax rate capping can affect the equity of the allocation due to the capping being only applied to certain properties within the class:
+Council has expressed concerned with the distribution of property taxes for classes where provincial capping has been legislated.
+Provincial tax rate capping can affect the equity of the allocation due to the capping only being applied to certain properties within the class:

-• the Ports Property Tax Act - 2004 restricts the municipal tax rates to \$27.50 per \$1,000 of assessment value.
-Eligible new construction relating to port properties is taxed at

-\$22.50 per \$1,000 of assessment value.
-The Province provides an annual grant to the City to assist in offsetting the cap, but since the grant is indexed to inflation and the tax increase may be higher, other taxpayers within the class are allocated the variance; and

-Class 2 Utilities with respect to the Local Government Act 329/96 is capped at the greater of \$40 or 3.28 times Class 6 Business/Other.
+- the Ports Property Tax Act 2004 restricts the municipal tax rates to \$27.50 per \$1,000 of assessment value.
+Eligible new construction relating to port properties is taxed at \$22.50 per \$1,000 of assessment value.
+The Province provides an annual grant to the City to assist in offsetting the cap, but since the grant is indexed to inflation and the tax increase may be higher, other taxpayers within the class are allocated the variance; - Class 2 Utilities with respect to the Local Government Act 329/96 is capped at the greater of \$40 or 3.28 times Class 6 Business/Other; and - Bill 42 (Bill 42 2018 Assessment Amendment Act, 2018) has a significant impact on the City's autonomy over property taxation.
+While enacted with the intent of protecting jobs, the introduction of Bill 42 holds certain property valuation to current use rather than the highest and best use as is the case for all other properties.
+The restriction on this property resulted in all other properties paying more tax to compensate for this reduction in property value.